Do You Feel Lucky?

 ― Yuval Noah Harari, Sapiens: A Brief History of Humankind

 I often wonder, is it true that we have become what Simon Aanholt calls “cultural psychopaths?” can we feel real empathy towards the other? mainly now when “the other” floats our streets and make the rise of many xenophobic populist governments.
 The chances of an Egyptian girl to receive female genital mutilation is 90%.
 The odds that a man from Sierra Leone will live over 50 is 15%.
-While first world countries race to mars, some countries face water crisis that in some generations would make them physically deformed.
-Even many of the immigrants that live as minorities or foreigners in first world countries face poverty, unemployment, and face limited opportunity to break away from their backgrounds.
+While developed countries race to mars, some countries face water crisis that in some generations would make them physically deformed.
+Even many of the immigrants that live as minorities or foreigners in developing countries face poverty, unemployment, and face limited opportunity to break away from their backgrounds.

 I want to create empathy, through self-awareness, confusion, and embarrassment.
 Through a playful installation, I enable the spectators to feel how does it feel when life chooses your destiny.
 A destiny that is very hard to change, despite us wanting to believe otherwise.
 The viewers could see how close they may have been to an alternative course of life, or for the lack of better word - faith.
 The casino is a good example of both being detached, dislocated from the environment, and constantly playing against odds